Evenfall-Tech/Crosslight/README.md

 # Crosslight

 A language translation / interpretation engine for cross-language compilation / execution.
-Run Crosslight from GUI or CLI, select languages for input and output, specify input and output files and see the magic!
+Run Crosslight, select languages for input and output, specify input and output files and see the magic!

 ## About

 Crosslight is developed as a plugin-based translation / interpretation environment.
 The initial goal of this repository was to translate C# code into C++ to use in time-dependent applications (with hopes of speeding up the runtime).

-Since the rewrite, Crosslight 0.2.0 supports...
+After the rewrite, the repository is configured for typescript->C# conversion, but this will be expanded in the future.

 > **Note:**
 > To be done.